ssangervasi/telefactor-fam-examiner-zero/README.md

 > The **only** CLI for building family trees.™
 >
-> Created by the child of Real-Life Parents™: `insert sourcer name here`
+> Created by the child of Real-Life Parents™: ssangervasi
 >
-> Certified "Not Broken"™ by: `insert examiner name here`
+> Certified "Not Broken"™ by: hammerdr